Tax benefits of EIS for start-up companies

 The individual must retain the shares for a minimum of three years if the company is trading when the shares are acquired in order to retain the tax benefits of EIS.

-A qualifying business activity includes preparing to trade (for a period of up to 2 years), the three year holding period runs from the date the trade commences if the company was not trading when the shares were acquired.
-This can therefore extend the required holding period to 5 years if the company starts trading after 2 years of preparing to trade.
+Because a qualifying business activity includes preparing to trade (for a period of up to 2 years), the three year holding period starts from the date trade commences.
+This would apply if the company was not trading when the shares were acquired.
+As a result, this can extend the required holding period to 5 years.
+This would be the case if the company starts trading after 2 years of preparing to trade.

-If the shares are disposed of within this minimum holding period, the relief will be clawed back.
-The exception to this is where the disposal is to a spouse or civil partner, in which case the spouse or civil partner is deemed to have subscribed for them.
+If a share disposal occurs within this minimum holding period, the relief will be withdrawn.
+The exception being where the disposal is to a spouse or civil partner.
+In which case the spouse or civil partner is regarded as subscribing for them originally.

 Timing of investment